parasyte/pixels/examples/minimal-winit-android/README.md

 ![Hello Android](../../img/minimal-winit-android.png)

-Minimal example to run on android with `winit`
+Minimal example to run on android using winit with `android-native-activity` feature

 ## Running
 ```